-- Underline the elements that are same across all four levels in Language Use: Language use, writing - 10) Circle key words that are unique to each level in Language Use: - a.
+- 9) Underline the elements that are same across all four levels in Language Use: Language use, writing - 10) Circle key words that are unique to each level in Language Use: - a.
 Level 3: clear, fluid - b.
 Level 4: vivid, skillful - c.
 Level 2: vague, and/or mechanical - d.
 Level 1: confusing, or, little evidence of language use - 11) Conventions: Read the four levels of performance under Conventions.
 Conventions includes spelling of commonly used words (including homonyms), punctuation, capitalization, sentence structure, verb tense agreement, noun/pronoun agreement these are grounded in what's appropriate for a given grade level - 12) Underline the elements that are same across all four levels in Conventions: conventions, communication - 13) Circle key words that are unique to each level in Conventions: - a.
 Level 3: variety, generally correct, effective - b.
 Level 4: variety, consistently correct, enhanced - c.
 Level 2: errors, noticeable, coherent - d.
-Level 1: errors, confusing, or, little evidence of conventions - 14) Not Enough Evidence: This designation would only be used in rare cases when there is not enough evidence to assess a student's writing (e.g., indecipherable, blank paper, not enough information to score such as a single word).
+Level 1: errors, confusing, or, little evidence of conventions - 14) Not Enough Evidence: This designation would only be used in rare cases when there is not enough evidence to assess a student's writing (e.g., indecipherable, blank paper, response written in a language other than the language being assessed).